Christmas in Ireland

 In Irish (or Gaelic) Christmas is 'Nollaig', Santa Claus is known as 'San Nioclás' (Saint Nicholas) or 'Daidí na Nollag' (Father Christmas) and Happy/Merry Christmas is 'Nollaig Shona Dhuit'.
 Happy/Merry Christmas in lots more languages.

-The day after Christmas Day, St. Stephen's Day (Boxing Day), is also very important in Ireland.
-Like in the UK, Football matches and Horse racing meetings are traditionally held on St. Stephen's Day.
+The day after Christmas Day, St. Stephen's Day (known as Boxing Day in the UK and some other countries), is also very important in Ireland.
+Like in the UK, football matches and horse racing meetings are traditionally held on St. Stephen's Day.

 One very old tradition is the Wren Boys Procession that takes place on St. Stephen's Day.